Peloton Interactive: Peloton Row indoor rower

 In May 2022, Peloton teased and confirmed the forthcoming release of an indoor rowing machine at its 2022 Homecoming virtual event.
 In September 2022, the company announced the launch of Peloton Row, accepting pre-orders of its rowing machines for December deliveries.
-The Peloton Row cost $3,195.
+In 2022, the Peloton Row cost $3,195.
+In 2025, the Peloton Row cost $3,495.

 Guide

 In November 2021, Peloton announced the Peloton Guide, a connected fitness device to stream workouts with a movement-tracking camera to study the user's movements, track their workouts, and offer feedback and recommendations for Peloton classes.
 It was released on April 5, 2022, priced at $295, plus an introductory price of $24 per month for the service.
 It features a 12-megapixel wide-angle camera and streams 4K video at up to 60 frames per second.
 The built-in camera allows the user to see themselves onscreen and track their exercises alongside the instructor.
-At the end of the workout, they are shown a body activity breakdown, highlighting the muscles they've worked.
-They'll also get class recommendations based on their activity.
+At the end of the workout, they are shown a body activity breakdown, highlighting the muscles they have worked.
+They will also receive class recommendations based on their activity.
 Peloton Guide connects to any television or computer monitor via HDMI, and includes a remote control.